ursu-mihai77777/ursu-mihai77777/README.md

 - Contribute to open-source .NET and Python projects
 - Get an internship in software development or Machine Learning

----

-### ✍️ Quote of the Day
-> "The best way to predict the future is to invent it." — Alan Kay

----

 ⭐ **If you like my work, consider giving a star to my repositories!**